Search

 Other more short-term types of depression include adjustment disorder (in which a life event triggers temporary depression) or seasonal affective disorder (SAD), when the changes in season can trigger depression.
 And next time on this blog, we’ll look at bipolar disorder, a type of depression also known as manic-depression.

-When to Seek Treatment & Hospitalization
+When to Seek Treatment & Hospitalization for

 Less severe depression may be resolved with a combination of medication and therapy or therapy alone.
 In the case of PMDD, antidepressants may be prescribed short-term, perhaps for a brief time each month.
 Other types of less severe depression may also require only short-term periods on medication until symptoms abate.